seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 To the field, to the field!
-We’ll leave you for this time: go in and rest.
+We'll leave you for this time: go in and rest.

 **ARVIRAGUS**
-We’ll not be long away.
+We'll not be long away.

 **BELARIUS**
 Pray, be not sick,